 Reimbursement

 Reimbursement is paid to an employee for expenses incurred by employees either on behalf of the company or company-related activities.
-Every reimbursement should be seen differently in context of tax.
+Every reimbursement should be seen differently in the context of tax.

 - Mobile/ internet expense;